xaur/decred-proposals/Decred-Market-Makers.md

+Update 3: Grapefruit's offer is framed differently (in terms of "bid to ask") to the others (in terms of the spread from mid) - so 2% bid to ask is largely equivalent to 1% spread, except that the offer could be asymetrical around the price.
+This [comment](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/5) explains it.

 Update 2: Grapefruit have confirmed that the only loan they require is the DCR one.
 Added note about no layering on Grapefruit offer.

 Update 1: